July Country Meeting, Saturday 8th July 2017

 There is accommodation in Melbourne and surrounding villages.
 Cheaper hotels can be found in Derby, about 7 miles away.

-here, then you can sign up; alternatively by ticking the paper list on Wednesday or please email Penny Sharpe the Assistant Secretary.)
+here, then you can sign up; alternatively by ticking the paper list on Wednesday or please email Timothy R Forster the Assistant Secretary.)

 - Peal attempt(s0: signup has now expired